Get a Demo

 MDR Layer: Expert Monitoring and Oversight

-• Alert monitoring-First line of defense against incoming alerts, prioritizing and notifying customer on critical events
+• Alert monitoring: First line of defense against incoming alerts, prioritizing and notifying customers on critical events

-• Proactive threat hunting-Search for malicious artifacts and IoC within the customer’s environment
+• Proactive threat hunting: Search for malicious artifacts and indicators of compromise (IoC) within the customer’s environment

 Simple Deployment